DaudIbrahim/dsa-js/docs/doc.md

     ```py
     for i in range(0, 5):
-      print(i) # 0, 1, 2, 3, 4, 5
+      print(i) # 0, 1, 2, 3, 4
     ```

 ## Sort

-### Quick Sort
+### Quick Sort (< Pivot <=)

-- Divide & Conquer
+- Divide and Conquer

   - Partition the array into two parts, partition one to the left and other to the right

-    - There are more than one ways to pivotPartition
+    - Pivot Partition Key.
+Select an index/value to do the partition.
+There are more than one ways to pivotPartition.
+I have used the approach of using the last index as the pivot point aka... memory hook: Partition Key.
+(Similar to the idea of partition key in system design database sharding)

       - I am using the approach from [VisuAlgo NUS](https://visualgo.net/en/sorting)